 Bob’s and Meg’s story demonstrates how going deeper, and using a whole-person approach goes above and beyond other traditional private-pay home care services to bring purpose and passion into the plan.

 What did they do?
-They ignited his spark – Bob’s Life Care Manager made arrangements to get Bob back sailing with his grandson.
+They ignited his spark – Bob’s Nurse Care Manager made arrangements to get Bob back sailing with his grandson.
 Bob’s words said it best: “I never thought that I’d get on a sailboat again.”
 It just goes to show that anything is possible with whole person senior care at the other end.

 Sail On, Bob, Sail On!